rasmus-kirk/halo-accumulation/report/report.md

-Unsurprisingly, increasing the number of iterations only changes the performance difference up to a certain point, as the difference between running the decider once and many times gets amortized away as the number of iterations approaches infinity.
+Unsurprisingly, increasing the number of iterations only changes the performance difference up to a certain point, as the difference between running the decider gets amortized away as the number of iterations approaches infinity.
 Also, as was hoped for in the beginning of the project, the performance of the two approaches show the expected theoretical runtimes.
-The relatively low number degree bounds tested is due to the fact that the $\vec{G}$'s are represented as constants in the code, and that increasing the length of $\vec{G}$ significantly above 16,384 leads to slow compilation and failing LSP's.
+The $\vec{G}$ is represented as a constant in the code, as such, increasing the length of $\vec{G}$ significantly above 16,384 leads to slow compilation and failing LSP's.
 If not for this fact, testing higher degrees would have been preferred.
-The solution is to handle $\vec{G}$ differently, generating a much larger set at compile-time and reading it as efficiently as possible during runtime, but this was not done due to time constraints.
+The solution is to generate a much larger $\vec{G}$ at compile-time, including it in the binary, and reading it as efficiently as possible during runtime, but this was not done due to time constraints.

 \newpage